 Questionable change orders

 The project broke ground in July 2016 and almost from the get-go, it was plagued by problems.
 First, there was the historic flood of August 2016.
 Though the property itself wasn’t impacted by flood waters, the event slowed construction because of the dent rebuilding elsewhere in the region put in the local workforce.

 “That was one of the biggest problems,” Beard says.
 “There was no workforce.
 Everybody left to go take care of their families and fix their own homes.”

 Another significant challenge was the condition of the soil on which the facility was being built—a former swamp with tree stumps, root balls and other “organic matter” that made it difficult to build on, says Beard, who explains that an initial site test did not detect the problem.
 He estimates the remediation added several hundreds of thousands of dollars to the project.

-Once the soil problems were addressed and the physical structure was underway, however, Beard International and RCL ordered hundreds of other changes that increased the cost of the project and dragged out the duration of the construction.
+Once the soil problems were addressed and the physical structure was underway, however, Beard International and RCL ordered other changes that increased the cost of the project and dragged out the duration of the construction.
 Six-inch pavers were upgraded to eight-inch for some 15,000-square feet of walkway at an additional cost of $11,297.
 A flagpole plaza was added for $3,810, as was nearly $16,000 worth of wall letters and additional lighting.